kylejones200/psis_4700_applied_ai/webslides/topic_Understanding-Large-Language-Models.md

 ## Analogy

-Think of an LLM as a brain made of knobs.
+Think of an LLM as a brain made of knobs
-Each knob adjusts slightly as it learns.
+Each knob adjusts slightly as it learns
 More knobs mean more subtle understanding — but also harder control

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.